SURFscz/SRAMsync/README.md

 ```

 In the above we see that two groups are synchronized: expermiment_A and
 expermiment_B.
-A DummyEventHandler class is used to deal the emitted events
+A DummyEventHandler class is used to deal with the emitted events
 from the main loop.
 In case of the DummyEventHandler nothing is done except
 printing debug messages to stdout.
 It does not take any additional
 configuration and therefor the `config:` key is omitted.